 Annual Christmas Luncheons

 Annual Christmas Luncheons are usually held in December or January in both Edmonton and Calgary.

 Annual National Conference

 Each year, the Canadian Evaluation Society presents a National Conference.
-The 2017 conference was held in Vancouver, British Columbia, and the 2018 conference will take place in Calgary.
+The 2017 conference was held in Vancouver, British Columbia, and the 2018 conference took place in Calgary.
 Further details can be found here.
-If you are interested in joining a conference committee, please email [email protected]

 Essential Skills Series